 Kay-Wyatt also highlighted the efforts by Yassin and senior James Libresco to collect student feedback, which she said her team incorporated when developing the proposed policy.

-“I want to thank [ACHS Executive Principal Alexander] Duncan and his student advisory team,” she said.
+“I want to thank [Principal] Duncan and his student advisory team,” she said.
 “We did look at that student data, so I just want all the students to know that. … We know there was a lot of work … put into that.”

-On the statewide level, though, Smith noted that those key stakeholders were left out.
+On the statewide level, though, Matt Smith, a district policy consultant who helped create the regulation, noted that those key stakeholders were left out.

 “When you read the actual guidance that came from the state and all people that they talked to,” Smith said, “notably absent, were students.
 They didn’t actually talk to students when they did this.”

-CORRECTION: A previous version of this article said that the proposed regulation does not allow students to store cell phones in their backpacks.
-However, the policy actually does consider student backpacks as an appropriate location to store cell phones.
+CORRECTION: A previous version of this article said that the regulation does not allow students to store cell phones in their backpacks.
+However, it actually does consider student backpacks as an appropriate location to store cell phones.
 The article has been updated to reflect this information.
 Theogony regrets the error.

-Editor’s Note: This article was updated to clarify that the proposed regulation permits Minga digital student IDs and hall passes for the remainder of the 2024-25 school year.
+Editor’s Note: This article was updated to clarify that the proposed regulation permits Minga digital hall passes for the remainder of the 2024-25 school year.
 Previously, it did not specify that information.

 James Libresco led the Executive Principal’s Advisory Council in collecting student feedback about phone policies through his role as student body president.
 This has not biased his reporting.